jbmadsen/udacity-data-streaming-nano-degree/project-2-evaluate_human_balance/README.md

 ```
 - [x] Log in to the STEDI application: http://localhost:4567

-- [ ] Click Create New Customer, create a test customer and submit
+- [x] Click Create New Customer, create a test customer and submit
+    - NOTE: Could not get this step working in Firefox.
+In Edge it works, though.

 - [ ] Click start, then add steps until you reach 30 and the timer has stopped